ahmadfarhan1981/linkstash/docs/codingstyle.md

 Naming
-- acronyms should be camel case e.g. ```makeApiCall()``` not ```makeAPICall()``` css styling
+- acronyms should be camel case e.g. ```makeApiCall()``` not ```makeAPICall()```
+- backend
+  - strictPascalCase
+  - TODO eslint enforcement
+  - TODO existing code have quite a few variable_with_underscore css styling
 - use ```kebab-case``` for css class naming
   - dont use BEM naming, with the use of css modules at component level, you should be able to get meaningful names without clashing.